MarcinMoskala/KotlinPreferences/README.md

 [![](https://jitpack.io/v/marcinmoskala/kotlinpreferences.svg)](https://jitpack.io/#marcinmoskala/kotlinpreferences)

-With KotlinPreferences, all you can define different preference fields this way:
+With KotlinPreferences, you can define different preference fields this way:

 ```kotlin
 var SharedPreferences.canEatPie: Boolean by bindToPreferenceField(true)
 ```

-Usage is like usage of any property:
+And use it like any SharedPreference property:
 ```kotlin
 preferences.canEatPie = true
 if(preferences.canEatPie) //...
 ```

-Here are other preference definition examples: (see [full example](https://github.com/MarcinMoskala/KotlinPreferences/blob/master/kotlinpreferences-lib/src/androidTest/java/com/marcinmoskala/kotlinpreferences/ExampleConfig.kt) and [usage](https://github.com/MarcinMoskala/KotlinPreferences/tree/master/kotlinpreferences-lib/src/androidTest/java/com/marcinmoskala/kotlinpreferences))
+There are different ways to define this properties.
+Here are some possibilities: (see full example [here](https://github.com/MarcinMoskala/KotlinPreferences/blob/master/kotlinpreferences-lib/src/androidTest/java/com/marcinmoskala/kotlinpreferences/ExampleConfig.kt) and usage [here](https://github.com/MarcinMoskala/KotlinPreferences/tree/master/kotlinpreferences-lib/src/androidTest/java/com/marcinmoskala/kotlinpreferences))

 With default value:
 ```kotlin